Rocketbenne/FEM-Simulation/README.md

 #### Features in work:
 - Improved Input System
 - Neumann Boundary Conditions unequal to zero
-- Creating picture out of the result-valules
+- Creating picture out of the result-values
-- Creating Functional CI-CD Pipeline to check atleast simple some testcases
+- Creating Functional CI-CD Pipeline to check atleast some simple testcases
 - Optimization of the Code

 ------